atrvvm/atrvvm/README.md

 <p align="left">
 </h3>
-I’m a product designer diving into the world of data.
+I’m a Product Designer diving into the world of data.
 Learning SQL, Python, and all things analytics to blend design with insights. <br>
 </p>